Simple Building

 From an economic perspective, refurbishment is worthwhile if it leads to increased market prices through value appreciation, and from an ecological and social viewpoint, if it maintains and preserves existing substances for future generations.
 The best example: the sought-after old apartments in our cities, which meet the needs of users today as they did in the past, often outperforming even the most modern new buildings in demand.

-Sufficiency as Strategy
+Sufficiency as strategy

 Sufficiency means making do with the essentials and being content with what is necessary.